That experience of trying to recover your pride after publicly collapsing from your bike into the pavement. #sydneyrides

 To best connect the places where people live, work and socialise, the City has identified 10 regional routes that provide a safe, high quality riding experience for riders of all abilities (See the Cycle Strategy and Action Plan 2007-2017 Implementation Update – February 2012)

-Cycling routes which are currently in high demand, and those that complete existing links providing better connections across and beyond the City of Sydney, have been assigned highest priority within the City’s four year Corporate Plan.
+Cycling routes which are currently in high demand, and those that complete existing links providing better connections across and beyond the City of Sydney, have the highest priority.

 Completing this network involves improving existing cycling infrastructure and innovating afresh; including the development of separated cycleways where appropriate.